kbsecret/kbsecret.github.io/customization.md

 **IMPORTANT**: Versions 1.0.0.pre.2 and onwards use `/keybase/private/<user>/kbsecret/.config` as the configuration directory, rather than `~/.config/kbsecret`.

-The `/keybase/private/<user>/kbsecret/.config/commands.ini` can be used to configure individual `kbsecret` subcommands.
+`/keybase/private/<user>/kbsecret/.config/commands.ini` can be used to configure individual `kbsecret` subcommands.

 For example, this is how you would tell `kbsecret` to always pass `--no-notify` to `kbsecret new-session`: